felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 extracting everything there was to learn from a specific book.
 It's a subtle difference, but it means a lot.

-It was my current manager (and friend!)
+It was my current manager (and mentor!)
 Mathieu who showed me a "tool" that I would be using for the rest of my life.
 It is a hand position, a way of holding books that helps the mind focus and actually start learning.
 Here is what it looks like: